 Meanwhile, the US Senate votes to confer the Congressional Gold Medal on Suu Kyi.
 The medal is the United States' highest civilian honour.

 2009 - On 6 May a US citizen, John William Yettaw, is arrested in Rangoon after reportedly swimming to Suu Kyi's lakeside house and staying there for two days.

 On 14 May, just two weeks before her period of detention is due to expire, Suu Kyi and her two housekeepers are arrested and taken to Insein prison.
 Suu Kyi is charged with breaching the terms of her detention by providing Yettaw with shelter.
 She faces between three and five years jail.

 Suu Kyi's trial begins on 18 May at the Insein Special Court.
-The result is a foregone conclusion.
+She pleads not guilty to the charges, but the result is a foregone conclusion.

-On 11 August the court delivers its verdict.
+The court delivers its verdict on 11 August.
 Suu Kyi is found guilty as charged and sentenced to a further 18 months of house arrest.

 2010 - On 29 March the NLD announces that it will boycott the national elections.
 Under the junta's electoral laws, the decision means that the party will cease to formally exist after 6 May, the cut-off date for registration.

 The junta registers the Union Solidarity and Development Party (USDP) to represent its interests at the poll.
 The party derives from and replaces the Union Solidarity and Development Association, which is subsequently disbanded.
 Members of the junta begin to resign from the military so they can contest the elections as civilians.

 The national election is held on 7 November.
 The junta claims a landslide victory for the USDP.

 Suu Kyi is finally released from house arrest six days later, on 13 November.
 Thousands of Burmese take to the streets to celebrate her return.